-This was unimaginably strange for Raito.
+This was unimaginably strange for Light.
 He had never gone through the teenage depression that so many other kids had.
 In which they thought about suicide or cut themselves.
 In fact, he couldn't remember any time when he'd thought of ever choosing to not live.
 Every time he'd heard of someone killing themselves on the news, he thought they were immature and unable to see past what their life was at the moment.

-But…no. He wouldn't kill himself.
-That was…not Raito.
+He wouldn't kill himself.
+That was…not Light.
 He would never take a knife to his own wrist or a noose to his own throat, nor jump off a building or take a surplus amount of pills.
 For one thing, the state that his body would be found in would be embarrassing.
 And the funeral would be about a normal boy, who 'no one had known would do such a thing'.
 They'd fill their minds with thoughts that they should have seen the sadness, when there was none.

-At the end of the day, when Souichirou had insisted, Light finally went to his room to go to sleep.
+At the end of the day, when Soichiro had insisted, Light finally went to his room to go to sleep.
 First, though, he went to the shower.
 He scrubbed and scrubbed and was almost angry at his hands for being unable to make him feel clean.
 He scowled and got out and avoided the mirror.
 He dried himself off, remembering who he was supposed to be.